Doctor of Philosophy Degree

-Acceptable age of examinations.
 The maximum time allowed between the comprehensive examinations and the granting of the degree is five (5) years.

-Failed examinations.
 If a student fails an examination, at least six (6) months must elapse before the examination may be repeated.
 Failure to pass the examination a second time will result in dismissal from the program.

 Foreign Language Requirement

 All students are required to demonstrate reading knowledge of at least one foreign language.
-Competency will determined by an examination administered by the program, normally in conjunction with the Department of Modern Languages and Literatures.
+Competency will be determined by an examination administered by the program, normally in conjunction with the Department of Modern Languages and Literature.
 The examination will be graded pass/fail.
 The foreign language requirement must be completed successfully before a student can present the dissertation proposal.

 Each semester American Studies Program financial support is available through the Graduate Teaching Assistantship Program.
 Graduate Teaching Assistantships (GTAs) are awarded based on merit, departmental funding, academic performance prior to entering the program and prior performance as a GTA (for current GTAs seeking continuing funding), and are determined by the faculty and Graduate Committee as a whole.
 There are limited GTA opportunities available and the department cannot guarantee placement.
 Interested students should apply for a teaching assistantship by submitting a letter of interest to the Program Director.